What is Startup India Seed Fund Scheme?

 Who Can Apply for the Start-up India Seed Fund Scheme?

-4. Not Listed on the Stock Exchange: The applicant start-up must not be a listed company and therefore the company has not conducted any public offering.
+4. Not Listed on the Stock Exchange: The applicant start-up must not be a listed company, and therefore, the company has not conducted any public offering.

 5. Recommendation from Incubators/Accelerators: The start-up must also have a recommendation or endorsement from an approved incubator or accelerator that is recognized under the scheme.